MiranRaz/MiranRaz/README.md

 ### <h1 align="center">Hello</h1>
 #### <h3 align="center">Basically a frontend developer here {but I'm full-stack (wink:wink) </h3>

-**did you notice that i forgot to close the bracket up there... if you did and are looking for a developer we're gonna get along just fine, but if you didn't I probably won't talk to you.
+**👁️ did you notice that i forgot to close the bracket up there 👁️... if you did 🥷 and are looking 🕵️‍ for a developer 👨‍💻 we're gonna get along just fine 🫶🏼! but if you didn't, I probably won't talk to you 🤷‍♂️.(just-kidding)
+So, what I want to tell you is that If you want me to solve your problems 🚩 -> I'm your guy 🫡! but if you don't care about the details and refinement of coding...
+I just don't want to loose time on bad products and projects 💀...
+I want to work on something that's great and game changing, that helps to change the world and give it a new perspective and light on things!

 <a href="https://miranraz.github.io/MyPortfolio/"><img src='https://raw.githubusercontent.com/MiranRaz/MiranRaz/main/banner.png' alt='miranraz' height='300' width='100%'></a>